Japanese Tea Ceremony

 On the other 29 days of the month that the market is not operating at Kitano Tenmangu Shrine, you will see vast numbers of students rubbing the noses the stone cows at the front of the shrine.
 The reason for this?
 The shrine is known as the home of ‘the god of academics’ who is said to boost exam results.
 So, every year at exam time, crowds at the shrine swell with students hoping to gain good fortune and increased results on their tests.

-Go to Toji market on 21st of the month
+Toji Temple market on 21st of the month